TanGentleman/TanTan/Issues.md

     - Use prompt engineering on an OpenAI engine to generate magic strings from natural language and keywords
         - Create a dataset of natural language queries and corresponding magic strings [ In testing ]
 - Work on image generation
+- Play around with offline pretrained models like gpt2 but specialized

+My current workflow for Chatbot:
+- `python -i -m chat`

+If message truncated:
+- increase tokens as needed:
+    - `tok`
+    - input `500` (or however many ya need)

+To complete a truncated response:
+- Use a single space as the next input, should work fine with appropriate max token values.